 There are a variety of guest lectures open to the public that have an international perspective.
 These can be included as a sub-activity within an activity.
 Look for tips in the calendars on the University’s various websites.

-What lectures can be included?
-See FAQ or Speak with the CIM contact person at your Department.
-Can you reflect on the questions after taking part in the lecture?
-In order for this to be regarded as one activity, you will need to attend at least three lectures and/or seminars.
-You are of course welcome to attend more than that, however six lectures can not be counted as two different activities in Sweden.
+Which lectures can be included?
+Please see FAQ or contact the CIM contact person at your Department.
+Can you reflect on the questions after attending the lecture?
+In order for this to be considered an activity, you need to attend at least three lectures and/or seminars.
+You are welcome to attend more than that, but you cannot count, for example, six lectures as two different activities in Sweden.

 Thematic international café